 And while songs like ‘Running In The Night’ and ‘Wild Ones’ with FM-84 made him more widely known within Synthwave circles, ‘Thanks In Advance’ explores more dynamic synth-led territory with an FM rock flavour, particularly in songs like ‘The Driver’, ‘Miracle Mile’ and ‘Never Live Without You’, although there are more balladic numbers too like ‘Luna’.

 A very immediate pop album with a suave presence and that classic MTV friendly feel, the positive acclaim for ‘Thanks In Advance’ has led to Wride announcing his first solo concert in London at Camden Assembly on Saturday 16th November 2019.

-With only a few tickets remaining for the Outland hosted show, The Electricity Club had the pleasure of talking to Ollie Wride about his career to date, both with FM-84 and solo, plus his future plans.
+With only a few tickets remaining for the Outland hosted show, Ollie Wride talked about his career to date, both with FM-84 and solo, plus his future plans.

 What led you to depart the UK for the USA, was it purely musical or was it more romantic, inspired by the films and TV shows of your youth?

 Firstly, thank you so much for having me Chi and for your unwavering support.
 Just to clarify I am still a UK resident!
 I do however spend a large portion of my time stateside, predominantly due to work as well as some of my closest friends and colleagues are based there.
 You’ve got to go where the action is!
 As for being inspired by pop culture into taking the leap – doesn’t everyone at some point in their youth fantasise about getting on a Jumbo Jet and making for the West Coast to go and carve a career in Rock n Roll… or “tech” nowadays?

 Who are your key musical influences?
 ELECTRICITYCLUB.CO.UK can’t help hearing Lindsey Buckingham in your voice but we mean that as a compliment 😉